Actindo-AG/Documentation/PIM/Integration/01_ManageAttributes.md

 An attribute defines a characteristic to describe a product.
 By default, the *PIM Basic Set* attribute set with the following attributes is predefined:
 - Additional terms for search
-- Customs Tariff Number
+- Customs tariff number
 - Completeness
 - Sale Unit
-- Country of Origin
+- Country of origin
 - Depth
 - Tags / Keywords
 - Bundle
-- Product Variants
+- Product variants
-- Product Categories
+- Product categories
 - Price
 - PIM Omni-Channel Connection
-- Meta Title
+- Meta title
-- Meta Keywords
+- Meta keywords
-- Meta Description
+- Meta description
-- Long Text
+- Long text
 - Length
 - Stock
-- Supplier Link
+- Supplier link
 - 18+
-- EAN-Code
+- EAN-code
-- Digital Item
+- Digital item
 - Files
 - Product relations
 - Width
 - Images
-- Baseunit (Basic price)
+- Base unit (Basic price)
-- Expiration Date
+- Expiration date
-- Product Name
+- Product name
 - Weight
 - Product short description
-- Product Description
+- Product description
 - Sale Item

 You can create attributes, edit existing attributes and deactivate or delete attributes that are not in use.
 Further, you can add attributes to an attribute set or remove them from an attribute set.